River City Relay: Aftermath

 Carney lined up to kick the extra point, hit a dead push, and the kick sailed wide right.
-The famous reaction of Saints play-by-play radio announcer Jim Henderson was a horrified scream: "NOOOO!!!
+The famous reaction of Saints play-by-play radio announcer Jim Henderson was a horrified, anguished scream: "NOOOO!!!
 He missed the extra point wide right!
 Oh my God, how could he do that?"
 With no time remaining on the clock, the game was over, giving the Jaguars an improbable 20–19 victory.
-Sports writer Jon Bois calculated the chances of a successful lateral play followed by a missed extra point, based on statistics from the year 2000 onward, to be 1.2% for the lateral play, and the missed extra point to be 1%.
+Sports writer Jon Bois calculated the chances of a successful lateral play followed by a missed extra point, based on statistics from the year 2000 onward, to be 1.2% for the lateral play, and the missed extra point from the two-yard line to be 1%.
 When combined it comes to a statistical probability of 0.012% with the next season to include such an event to be in the year 3500.

 Earlier in the season, Coach Haslett had stated to the media that he trusted Carney so much, that he'd even stake his life on him.
 When reminded later that day of those same comments, Haslett stated, "Then I'd probably be dead right now.
 He's one of the great all-time kickers.
 I never would have guessed this would happen."

 With the loss, the Saints fell to 7–8 on the season and were eliminated from contention for the 2003 NFL playoffs.
-However, even if the Saints had won in overtime, they would have been eliminated from the playoffs, as the Dallas Cowboys won their tenth game of the season that day (9 was the highest possible number of wins the Saints could have had if they won) and the Seahawks eventually won their tenth game to gain a wild card.
-The Saints would, however, finish their season on a high note the next week with a 13–7 home victory over the playoff-bound Dallas Cowboys.
-For the Jaguars, the victory would lift them to a 5–10 record.
-They would go on to lose the next week, 21–14, to the Atlanta Falcons.
+However, even if the Saints had won in overtime, they still would have been eliminated from the playoffs, as the Dallas Cowboys won their tenth game of the season that day (9 was the highest possible number of wins the Saints could have had if they won) and the Seahawks eventually won their tenth game to gain a wild card.
+The Saints, however, finished their season on a high note the next week with a 13–7 home victory over the very same playoff-bound Cowboys.
+For the Jaguars, the victory lifted them to a 5–10 record.
+They went on to lose the next week, 21–14, to the Atlanta Falcons.

 The River City Relay later went on to win the 2004 Best Play ESPY Award.
 It was the last multi-lateral touchdown in an NFL game until the Miracle in Miami in 2018, which saw Miami win the game 34-33, with no extra point attempt required.